OneSignal

 "ah_payments": "1"

-On iOS, if you are using Apphud Rules, you will need incoming push notifications to be handled by either Apphud or OneSignal.
-However, without necessary changes OneSignal doesn't let notifications go through.
+On iOS, if you are using Apphud Rules, incoming push notifications must be handled by either Apphud or OneSignal.
+Without the changes below, OneSignal does not let notifications go through.

-Let Apphud to handle incoming push notifications in OneSignal callback:
+Let Apphud handle incoming push notifications in OneSignal callbacks

 OneSignal.setNotificationOpenedHandler { result in